refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 //highlight-end
 ```

-Next, import the `<ProductEdit/>` to add a route for rendering it.
+Next, import the `<ProductEdit />` to add a route for rendering it.
 For this, you can simply copy the highlighted code below and paste it into the `src/App.tsx` file.

 <details>